Dispose of septic tank and grease trap waste

 How to transport waste

-Septage and grease trap waste can be transferred into a vacuum tanker for transport to an authorised treatment or waste disposal facility.
+You can transfer the waste into a vacuum tanker for transport to an authorised treatment or waste disposal facility.

-You can also transfer the waste into reusable industrial containers designed for transporting and storing bulk waste such as an intermediate bulk container or pallet tank.
+You can also transfer the waste into intermediate bulk containers.

 Where you can dispose of waste